The Sapiens Approach to Behaviour Change

 At Sapiens, we specialize in precision diagnostics and evidence-based behavior change for elite performers.
 Our method, tested with over 7,000 executives, identifies physiological bottlenecks and applies targeted interventions to unlock energy, cognition, and resilience.

-The Sapiens Framework: Data Informed Health & Performance Protocols
+Data Informed Health & Performance Routines

 1. Stress Diagnostics - Tracking markers that are upstream of health and performance.

-We begin with a multi-modal diagnostic protocol—combining salivary cortisol profiling, HRV tracking, hair steroid analysis, and validated self-assessments.
+We begin with a multi-modal diagnostic protocol - combining salivary cortisol profiling, HRV tracking, hair steroid analysis, and validated self-assessments.
 This allows us to identify individual energy leaks and missed recovery opportunities with clinical-grade accuracy.

-2. Habit Change Experiments - Applied behavior design—for people with no time to waste.
+2. Habit Change Experiments - Applied behavior design - for people with no time to waste.

-Once we isolate the most promising intervention points, we initiate a structured behavior change process—called Habit Change Experiments.
+Once we isolate the most promising intervention points, we initiate a structured behavior change process - called Habit Change Experiments.
 This approach bridges diagnostics with sustained action by offering tailored, low-friction, high-yield habit protocols—impact measured with selected, personally relevant biomarkers.

 The Sapiens Approach to Behaviour Change

 Human behavior is optimized for inertia.
-The brain, an energy-efficient prediction machine, resists deviation from the familiar—even when the current patterns undermine performance and health.
+The brain, an energy-efficient prediction machine, resists deviation from the familiar - even when the current patterns undermine performance and health.
 Add to this the hyper-scheduled lives of senior executives, and habit change becomes even more elusive.

 That’s why we operationalized behavior change using principles from behavioral science, chronobiology, and stress physiology.